AdobeDocs/experience-manager-65.en/help/communities/working-with-qna.md

 * **Allow Featured Content**

-  if checked, the idea is able to be identified as [featured content](/help/communities/featured.md).
+  If checked, the idea is identifiable as [featured content](/help/communities/featured.md).
 Default is deselected.

 * **Enable Mention**